nacht-falter/aikido-course-website-django/README.md

 ### Surface Plane

-Similar to the general layout, the goal of the visual design of the website was to stay close to the design of the original website, while updating and modernizing design elements where adequate.
+Similar to the general layout, the goal of the visual design of the website was to stay close to the design of the original website, while updating and modernizing design elements where appropriate.

 #### Colors

 The project adopts the color scheme of the original website, which is part of the corporate design of the organization.

-The color scheme consists of two main colors:
+The color scheme consists of two main colors and one tertiary color:

 <!-- Display colors in markdown: https://stackoverflow.com/a/41247934 -->
 ![#1e3c95](https://placehold.co/100x100/1e3c95/1e3c95.png) Primary color: #1e3c95